-This qualification adheres to the General Conditions for Credit and Transfer Regulations, with no additional stipulations.
+This qualification adheres to the Credit Recognition and Transfer Regulations, with no additional stipulations.

 This qualification adheres to the General Regulations for the University, with the following stipulations:

 - (a) A student who fails a course may seek approval to re-enrol in that course in only one subsequent year. - (b) Failure in more than one course may lead to a review of the student's enrolment in the qualification.